Spreadability: Background

 The first book which disseminated the concept of "spreadability" for media studies and marketing was Spreadable Media (2013) by media academics and industry experts Henry Jenkins, Sam Ford, and Joshua Green.
 This spreadability concept emerged in the development of a 2008 white paper, "If It Doesn't Spread, It's Dead: Creating Value in a Spreadable Marketplace" authored by Jenkins, Xiaochang Li, and Ana Domb Krauskopf, with assistance from Green.

 The concept "refers to the potential – both technical and cultural – for audiences to share content for their own purposes, sometimes with the permission of rights holders, sometimes against their wishes".
 It is contextualised in the media landscape due to the strong connection with quick and easy sharing practices which have been enabled by media platforms.
 After Jenkins coined this term (in a rather optimistic context) many authors such as Christian Fuchs have interpreted this movement through a more pessimistic lens.

 Spreadability is directly linked to "participatory culture" (a concept coined by Jenkins).
-Participatory culture is the backbone to spreadability as it depicts an image of people who are "shaping, sharing, reframing, and remixing media content".
+Participatory culture is the backbone of spreadability as it depicts an image of people who are "shaping, sharing, reframing, and remixing media content".
 This culture is based on grass-root audience practices online.
 In other words, any user of a platform (that provides sharing possibilities) is emancipated as an individual who can informally, and instantaneously share information online.
 It is also important how the participatory culture and the act of sharing online "tends to be a communal act of giving and taking that links us to other people".